alshedivat/al-folio/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    A static image extracted from a game interface.
+    A static image extracted from the game interface.
 </div>

 Features: